pragdave/jeeves/README.md

 KVStore.get(rt, :name)   # => "Elixir"
 ~~~

-Behind the scenes, Service has created a pure implementation of our
+Behind the scenes, Jeeves has created a pure implementation of our
 totaller, along with a GenServer that delegates to that
 implementation.
 What does that code look like?
 Add the `:show_code`
 option to our original source.